arqmain/Machine_Learning/R_MLearning/MLearning_Classification_Comparison_R_MLR/README.md

-# MACHINE LEARNING: A general way to run and compare most common supervised learning algorithms with R-project
+# MACHINE LEARNING: A comparison of supervised learning algorithms applied to the classification problem in R with MLR Package

 <br>